Prevention of human trafficing from Eastern Europe in Bucharest, Romania

 The aim of IJM is to transform legal systems in all project countries in such a way that the authorities can act consistently and independently against the violent crime of trafficking in human beings.
 During the initial period of its presence, IJM will investigate the problem of human trafficking in Romania in more detail and evaluate previous solutions and shortcomings.
 This assessment forms the basis for the later development of a strategy for the sustainable devlopment of IJM.
 In addition, this presence phase serves to forge strategic partnerships with government agencies and stakeholders in civil society.
 IJM wants to build long-term networks for programme work in Eastern Europe in order to curb human trafficking strategically and nationally.
-The IJM office will be officially established in early 2019.
+The IJM office has been established in early 2019.

 Liberating people from bonded labour in Chennai, India